Monday, January 16, 2023

 Instructions:

-1. In a medium pot sauté escarole, shallot, garlic with 2 tbsp. olive oil for 3-4 minutes until slightly wilted.
+1. In a medium pot sauté escarole, shallot, garlic with 2 tbsp. olive oil for a few minutes until escarole is slightly wilted.

-2. Add 3 cups water or vegetable broth, cooked chickpeas, Italian herbs, sea salt and bring it to a boil and then let it simmer for 15-20 minutes.
+2. Add 3 cups vegetable broth, cooked cannellini beans (if using from can, rinse first), Italian herbs, sea salt and bring it to a boil and then let it simmer for 15 minutes.

 3. Remove from the heat, add 2 tbsp.
-Meyer lemon or lemon juice and let it stand for a few minutes, then transfer to a serving bowl, garnish with lemon zest, grated Plant-based Parmesan cheese and enjoy!
+Meyer lemon or lemon juice and let it stand for a few minutes, then transfer to a serving bowl, garnish with lemon zest, grated Plant-based Parmesan cheese.

-Escarole Pasta Recipe - You can also sauté escarole with shallot, garlics, Italian herbs, toss them with chickpea linguine pasta, a drizzle of olive oil, Meyer lemon zest and shaved plant-based Parmesan cheese!
+Escarole Pasta Recipe: Sauté escarole with shallots, garlic and Italian herbs, then toss it with cooked linguine, a drizzle of olive oil, fresh Meyer lemon juice and zest, and shaved plant-based Parmesan cheese.

 Happy Planting & Cooking!